peter-leonov/webhooks-proxy-tunnel/README.md

 It does support multiple parallel tunnels with unique IDs.

-Should you need to fine tune the requests that the tunnel client makes, please, inspect the `client/src/index.ts` source code on your own for now as the client is not yet a fully featured CLI.
+Should you need to fine tune the requests that the tunnel client makes, please, inspect the `client/src/index.ts` source code on your own as the client is not a fully featured CLI yet.
 It's about 50 lines of simple Node.js HTTP code.
 Also, pull requests are welcome!

 ## Monorepo layout